+This recipe for Chicken, Pineapple and Snow Pea Kebobs was born out out of my frustration over not having an outdoor barbecue.
 For years, I’ve watched my friends grill outside.
 My husband and I are sort of “vetted and bonded” professional guests.
 We don’t have a summer house.
-Many of our friends do; so over the last 30 or so years, we keep returning to the same homes.
+Many of our friends do.
+Over the last 30 or so years, we keep returning to the same homes.
 A lot of grilling happens over the Summer.
 What I’ve noticed is that most people, when doing chicken, marinate it and pre-cook it almost all the way through in the oven; then put it on the grill to get those great char marks and smoky flavor.
 For grilling stovetop, I reverse the process.
-I grill the kebobs til the grill marks can be seen and the pineapple is caramelized by the direct heat; then put it in the oven to finish cooking.
+I grill the Chicken, Pineapple and Snow Pea Kebobs til the grill marks can be seen and the pineapple is caramelized by the direct heat; then put it in the oven to finish cooking.
 You can stand at the oven and keep flipping the kebobs around and around.
 That’s okay for kebobs for two.
 Once you have a crowd, grill, bake and enjoy your company!

 Hint: Wear gloves to keep the oil from the garlic and ginger from permeating your skin-particularly if you wear contacts.
 Remove the gloves before grilling.
 You don’t want the latex to stick to the grill pan by accident!

 Prep time: 30 minutes plus marinating several hours or overnight